Braunsia maximiliani (Schltr. & Berger) Schwantes

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C to 50 °F (+10 °C).

 How to Grow and Care

-Braunsias are moderately slow growing succulents.
+Braunsias are moderately slow-growing succulents.
 Needs moderate water when growing in late fall and early spring.
 Keep somewhat dry the rest of the time.
 Like all living rocks, they thrive in porous soils with excellent drainage.
-It can tolerates high heat and some frost (hardy to 23° F (-5° C) or less if very dry).
-Braunsias are very rewarding succulents and can be cultivated in desert garden in warm climates or in greenhouses or windowsills in the home where too hardy.
-Enjoy bright shade in summer and full sun on the other seasons.
+It can tolerate high heat and some frost (hardy to 23° F (-5° C) or less if very dry).
+Braunsias are very rewarding succulents and can be cultivated in a desert garden in warm climates or greenhouses or windowsills in the home where too hardy.
+Enjoy the bright shade in summer and full sun on the other seasons.

 Native to South Africa (Clanwilliam, Piquetberg, and Vanrhynsdorp Districts, in the Western Cape and Northern Cape).

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus